swarnabhK/DSCI601_Code/README.md

 For the dataframe containing 700 tweets(df_stance dataframe), it took us 44.38 minutes.

 # Dataset information
-## Data folder includes the following files
+## Data folder includes the following files:
 1) AllYoutubeComments.csv:
 Dataset containing all the comments scraped from Youtube.
 2) chessTweets_O02-O08: